PaulGilchrist/react-nextjs/README.md

 # Learning React and NextJS

-## Steps to build site from empty folder
+## Steps to build MVP website from empty folder

 1. Install packages
 ```bash